hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - add pseudoalg for the general algorithm for finding representatives
 - add pseudoalg for testing if two colorings can be unified by a given automorphism and some relabeling

+### 2025_04_22

+- improved code for printing colorings
+  - used the fixed code for relaut equivalency checking
+  - better color selection by indep set size
+  - making the name of the collage more automatized